Garki, Jigawa State

-Garki is a Local Government Area of Jigawa State, Nigeria.
-Its headquarters are in the town of Garki.
+Garki is a town and Local Government Area of Jigawa State, Nigeria.
 It is also called Garkin Dirani, the name of the head of the district.

 It has an area of 1,408 km^{2} and had a population of 152,233 at the 2006 census.

 The postal code of the area is 733.

 Garki was the site of the Garki Project, a multidisciplinary study performed by the World Health Organization from 1969 to 1976 into the effectiveness of malaria intervention techniques.

 Climate

-The rainy season in Garki is oppressive and generally gloomy, with an average annual temperature of 60 to 104 degrees Fahrenheit.
+The rainy season in Garki is oppressive and generally gloomy, with an average annual temperature of 15.5 to 40 degrees Celsius or 60 to 104 degrees Fahrenheit.
 Garki has a dry season with partly cloudy and hot weather.